Bear Brook murders: Later developments

 Evans died in prison in December 2010.
-He had been convicted and sentenced as Evans for the 2002 murder and dismemberment of his wife at the time, Eunsoon Jun, a chemist in California.
+He had been convicted and sentenced under another alias, Curtis Kimball, for the 2002 murder and dismemberment of his wife at the time, Eunsoon Jun, a chemist in California.
+Authorities believed that Evans was the killer of the four Bear Brook victims, but did not elaborate.

 In June 2017, police released a video of a police interview of Evans in hopes of finding his true identity.
-Two months later, Robert Evans was confirmed as Terry Peder Rasmussen, through Y-DNA testing from a DNA sample contributed by one of his sons from what is believed to be his first marriage.
+At the same time, Rae-Venter was helping to narrow down Evans' identity using genetic genealogy.
+Two months later, Robert Evans was confirmed as Terry Peder Rasmussen, through Y-DNA testing from a DNA sample contributed by one of his children from what is believed to be his first marriage.
 Born in 1943, Rasmussen was a native of Denver, Colorado.
-He married in 1969, had four children, and lived in Phoenix, Arizona, and Redwood City, California.
+He married in 1968, had four children between 1969 and 1972, and lived in Phoenix, Arizona, and Redwood City, California.
 His wife left him between 1973 and 1974 and his family last saw him around Christmas 1974.
-One of his sons from this marriage provided the DNA sample that confirmed Rasmussen as Evans in June 2017.
-The senior Rasmussen, known as the Chameleon killer, is believed to have used "at least five different aliases in a decades-long run of crimes across the country, including at least five homicides, and likely more."
+One of his children from this marriage provided the DNA sample that confirmed Rasmussen as Evans in June 2017.
+Rasmussen, known as the Chameleon Killer, is believed to have used "at least five different aliases in a decades-long run of crimes across the country, including at least five homicides, and likely more."
+This was the first major case in which genetic genealogy was used to identify a crime suspect, a method which would later be used to solve several high-profile cold cases such as the Golden State Killer case.